huggingface/blog/diffusers-turns-1.md

 Generative AI models are known for creating photorealistic images, but if you look closely, you may notice certain things that don't look right, like generating extra fingers on a hand.
 This year, the DeepFloyd IF and Stability AI SDXL models made a splash by improving the quality of generated images to be even more photorealistic.

 [DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model) - A modular diffusion model that includes different processes for generating an image (for example, an image is upscaled 3x to produce a higher resolution image).
-The IF model works directly on the pixel level, and it uses a large language model to encode text.
+Unlike Stable Diffusion, the IF model works directly on the pixel level, and it uses a large language model to encode text.

-[SDXL](https://stability.ai/blog/sdxl-09-stable-diffusion) - The latest Stable Diffusion model from Stability AI with significantly more parameters than its predecessor Stable Diffusion 2, allowing it to generate hyper-realistic images.
-SDXL generates an image with a base model, and a refiner model adds even more details to the image.
+[Stable Diffusion XL (SDXL)](https://stability.ai/blog/sdxl-09-stable-diffusion) - The latest Stable Diffusion model from Stability AI, with significantly more parameters than its predecessor Stable Diffusion 2.
+It generates hyper-realistic images, leveraging a base model for close adherence to the prompt, and a refiner model specialized in the fine details and high-frequency content.

 Head over to the DeepFloyd IF [docs](https://huggingface.co/docs/diffusers/v0.18.2/en/api/pipelines/if#texttoimage-generation) and the SDXL [docs](https://huggingface.co/docs/diffusers/v0.18.2/en/api/pipelines/stable_diffusion/stable_diffusion_xl) today to learn how to start generating your own images!